tordevries/debuggr/README.md

 # <img alt="icon" src="https://raw.githubusercontent.com/tordevries/debuggr/main/images/debuggr-icon.png" />&nbsp;debuggr
 **A tool to allow reading the source code of HTML, CSS, JavaScript, and other web-accessible files, as well as coding and configuration files (PHP, etc.) available on its local web server.**

-Debuggr is a single PHP file with all the internal code necessary to accomplish its task, using the jsdelivr CDN to load its CSS and JavaScript files remotely.
-It even dynamically generates its own favicon.
-This makes it easier to install and manage, especially for beginner coders.
-It is mobile-friendly, and its ability to read remote files and URLs makes it useful for studying source code (HTML, CSS, JavaScript, etc.) via smartphones and other mobile devices.
+Debuggr is a single PHP file using CDNs to load CSS and JavaScript files remotely.
+This makes it easier to install and manage, especially for beginner coders such as programming students.
+It is mobile-friendly, and its ability to read remote files and URLs makes it useful for looking at source code (HTML, CSS, JavaScript, etc.) via smartphones and other mobile devices.

+Debuggr was originally developed by a programming instructor to enable remote reading of student server-side coding without administrative server access.
 Debuggr is licensed under the GNU General Public License, as [noted below](#license) and detailed in the LICENSE.txt file.

 #### Security Notice
 Debuggr includes basic security options such as simple password protection, file access restrictions, and forced SSL.
 If a password is required (and it should be!), access will be authorized via a session (which requires use of a browser cookie).
 However, installing Debuggr may expose your server to security risks if someone is able read files that contain passwords or other sensitive information.
 As a result, it is meant to be installed for individual use, and not as a system-wide resource or on mission-critical systems.
 It should also be removed or disabled once it is no longer needed.
 As noted in the license, _your use of this code is entirely at your own risk_.

 ---
 ## Installation